 Speak with a Florida Personal Injury Attorney Today

 If you are contemplating a civil lawsuit, there are a number of factors you need to consider before heading to the courthouse.
 An experienced Boca Raton personal injury lawyer can guide you through the process.
-Contact the Leifer Law Firm today to schedule a free consultation with a member of our team.
+Contact Leifer & Ramirez today to schedule a free consultation with a member of our team.